scrollmapper/bible_databases_deuterocanonical/sources/en/apocalypse-of-abraham/apocalypse-of-abraham.md

 **[7:5]** But I call the earth much more worthy of honour, because it overpowereth the nature (and the fulness) of the water.

-**[7:6]** Even it (the earth), however, I do not call god, [because]14 it, too, is dried up by the sun, and is apportioned to man to be tilled.
+**[7:6]** Even it (viz. the earth), however, I do not call god, [because] it, too, is dried up by the sun, and is apportioned to man to be tilled.

 **[7:7]** I call the sun more worthy of honour than the earth, because it with its rays illumineth the whole world and the different atmospheres.

-**[7:8]** Even it I do not call god, because at night and by clouds its course is obscured.
+**[7:8]** But even it I do not call god, because at night and by clouds its course is obscured.

 **[7:9]** Nor, again, do I call the moon or the stars god, because they also in their season obscure their light at night.

 **[7:10]** But hear this, Terah my father; for I will make known to thee the God who hath made everything, not these we consider as gods.

 **[7:11]** Who then is He? or what is He?
-Who hath crimsoned the heavens, and made the sun golden, And the moon lustrous, and with it the stars; And hath made the earth dry in the midst of many waters, And set thee in and tested me in the confusion of my thoughts
+Who hath crimsoned the heavens, and made the sun golden, and the moon lustrous, and with it the stars; And hath made the earth dry in the midst of many waters, And set thee in.... and tested me in the confusion of my thoughts

 **[7:12]** “Yet may God reveal Himself to us through Himself!”

-**[8:1]** And it cane to pass as I was thinking things like these with regard to my father Terah in the court of my house, the voice of the Mighty One came down from
+**[8:1]** And it came to pass while I spake thus to my father Terah in the court of my house,

 **[8:2]** there cometh down the voice of a Mighty One from heaven in a fiery cloud-burst, saying and crying: “Abraham, Abraham!”